liballeg/allegro5/README_iphone.txt

 - Find the correct libraries (cmake always thinks it is building for OSX instead of IPhone).
 They are all hacked in with linker flags right now.
-The deps folder (see README_iphone) can however make things a lot easier.
+The deps folder (see README_cmake.txt) can however make things a lot easier.
 For example if you have freetype for iphone you could do this:

   mkdir deps